Accessibility

 Principles for Accessible Feedback Collection

-Inform participants about feedback options in advance and ensure that giving feedback is easy for everyone.
+- Communicate the option to offer feedback beforehand and ensure that offering feedback is easy for everyone.

 Adjusting feedback collection based on event size: